 Accidents at the Port of Brownsville

-Another incident in the port that occurred in 2011 did not cause any deaths, but did injure workers and force an evacuation of the area.
+Another incident in the port that occurred in 2011 did not cause any deaths but did injure workers and force an evacuation of the area.
 The incident happened when a leak led to 57,000 gallons of propane being released into the air.
-Workers were eventually able to fix the leak, but only after the entire large tank had released all of its contents.
-Seven different companies in the port had to evacuate employees and roads in the area were closed.
-One worker was injured when part of the leaky valve on the tank struck him as it ruptured and as the leak began.

 Legal Rights for Brownsville Maritime Workers

-To get the money you are owed after an accident, let a Brownsville maritime lawyer be your guide and representative.
-Facing off against an employer or insurance company that doesn’t want to pay is not easy and having an experienced lawyer on your team can be a major advantage.
-If you find yourself in an unfortunate situation after a workplace accident, make sure you rely on this professional so you can get all compensation you need to get better and to get back to work.
+Facing an employer or insurance company that doesn’t want to pay is complex, and having an experienced lawyer on your team can be a significant advantage.
+If you find yourself in an unfortunate situation after a workplace accident, make sure you rely on this professional to get all compensation you need to get better and get back to work.